tjtate/sparkpost-api-documentation/services/metrics_api.md

 # Group Metrics

-SparkPost logs copious amounts of statistical, real-time data about message processing, message disposition, and campaign performance.
+SparkPost and SparkPost Elite log copious amounts of statistical, real-time data about message processing, message disposition, and campaign performance.
 This reporting data is available in the UI or through the Metrics API.
 The Metrics API provides a variety of endpoints enabling you to retrieve a summary of the data, data grouped by a specific qualifier, or data by event type.
 Within each endpoint, you can also apply various filters to drill down to the data for your specific reporting needs.

 ## Metrics API Deliverability Glossary